inf-monkeys/monkeys/README.md

    yarn dev
    ```

+5. Open Your browser at `http://localhost:2048`

 That's all, you are ready to go!

 ## 📦 Ecosystem